Hadiskhabis/pml-playground/pandoc/filters-lua/README.md

 > If you already have Lua 5.3 installed, you can add [mobdebug] and its dependency [luasocket] using [luarocks], which should then be available on the path.
 > ZeroBrane also includes both of these in its package, so if you don't want to install Lua separately, you should add/modify your `LUA_PATH` and `LUA_CPATH` to include the correct locations; see [detailed instructions here][ZeroBrane remote-debugging].

+For detailed instructions on setting up [ZeroBrane Studio] for debugging [pandoc Lua filters], and a sample Lua filter with debugging features, see:

+- [pandoc/lua-filters] » [lua-debug-example]

+[ZeroBrane Studio] is available as both portable and installer version.
+Windows users can also install ZeroBrane Studio via [Chocolatey] or [Chocolatey GUI], to simplify updating the application:

+- [Chocolatey » ZeroBrane Studio (Portable)]
+- [Chocolatey » ZeroBrane Studio (Install)]

 -------------------------------------------------------------------------------